 - In a medium-sized pot, on medium-high heat, make the stock by cooking the chicken with water, vinegar, minced garlic, salt and black pepper.
 Lower the heat to medium, cover the pot and let the chicken cook for 30 minutes or till cooked through.

 - Once the stock is ready, shut off the heat, take out the chicken and debone it.
 Chop it up, take 1 cup, and set it aside to add to the soup.
-Store the rest in an airtight container for later.
+Store the rest in an airtight container for sandwiches.

 For the Soup